mcdemarco/the-new-kitchen-cookbook/pasta/mackerelSalad.md

 ## Variants

-You can do something similar with [a can of salmon](https://www.tasteofhome.com/recipes/salmon-pasta-salad/).
+You can do something similar with [a can of salmon](https://www.tasteofhome.com/recipes/salmon-pasta-salad/) or another smoked fish.

+You can use snow peas instead of green beans; they only need one minute of blanching.

+Capers never hurt, nor would a crunchier vegetable like fennel or celery (adequately diced).